Bene939/langchain_fastapi/README.md

 Langchain could also be used to add further functionality e.g. by first using an llm to identify the user's intent after which either the chatbot keeps assisting the user or a human is called to resolve the situation

 ### Starting the App
+1. Add "GROQ_API_KEY" to .env file
-1. python fastapi_backend.py
+2. python fastapi_backend.py
-2. streamlit run streamlit_frontend.py
+3. streamlit run streamlit_frontend.py